gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Conclusion
 - In this section you used the ios_command module to collect and display command output from an IOS device.
-- Review the section and discuss if you have any questions
+- Review the section and discuss if you have any questions.

 ### Reference